material-motion/material-motion/specifications/expressions.md

       })
     }

 The above implementation allows the engineer to **chain** modifications.
-Expressions can now be stored and extended without affecting previous instances.
+Motion expressions can now be stored and extended without affecting previous instances.

     fadeIn = Tween().fadeIn()
     elementA.addPlans(fadeIn.plans())